Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

    * **Vehicle Odometer Limit:** Get a notification when a vehicle odometer is reached (click the **Vehicle List** button to configure the odometer and select the vehicle associated to the notification).

 ## Payment Methods
-Payment methods are the different ways in which you can pay for a transaction: cash, credit card, debit card, gift cards, etc. ATIONet is a tool for a merchant to create their own means of payment: a fuel payment card.
+Payment methods are the different ways in which you can pay for a transaction: cash, credit card, debit card, gift cards, etc. To make queries easier, there is a panel of filters at the top.

 ![Payment Methods](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Payment%20Methods.PNG)

-To create a new payment method, click on the **New** button in the upper left hand corner.
+To create a payment method, click the **New** button.

-The form to create a new payment method receives the following parameters:

 ![Payment Method New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Payment%20Methods%20New.PNG)

+The fields to complete are the following:

 * **Code:** The code of the new payment method.
 * **Description:** The description of the new payment method.

-When finished completing all fields, click the **Save** button.
+When you have finished filling in the fields, click the **Save** button.

 ## Quotations

 ## Rack Prices
-In this section you can view all rack prices generated by the Network.
+In this section you can view all rack prices generated.
 Rack prices are used when a company contract has no prices configured (that is if the option is enables inside the contract configuration).

 ![Rack Prices](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Rack%20Prices.PNG)

-To create a new rack price, click the **New** button.
+To create a rack price, click the **New** button.

 ![Rack Prices New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Rack%20Prices%20New.PNG)

+The fields to complete are the following:

 * **Fuel:** Select the fuel associated to the price.
 * **Value:** Input the value price of the fuel.
 * **Date From:** Input the start date for the fuel price.

-When finished completing all fields, click the **Save** button.
+When you have finished filling in the fields, click the **Save** button.

 ## Sites
-The Site represents the service station.
-You assign terminals to a site and also it may have associated a location rules.
-This section lists the sites already entered in the system and their characteristics and you can also create new ones.
-You can also add taxes to sites directly from the **Options** column
+In ATIONet the site represents the service station.
+This section lists the sites already created, edit them and also create new ones.
+You can also add taxes to sites directly from the **Options** column.
+To make queries easier, there is a panel of filters at the top.

 ![Sites](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Sites.PNG)

 To create a site, click the **New** button.

 ![Sites New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Sites%20New.PNG)

+The fields to complete are the following:

 * **Merchant:** Select the merchant associated to the site.
 * **Code:** Input the unique code associated to the site.